How Noderr Works

 1. Capital Deposit: The process is initiated when a user deposits capital into one of Noderr’s professionally managed yield vaults.
 Each vault is designed with a specific risk profile, allowing users to select a strategy that aligns with their investment objectives.

 2. Yield Optimization: Once capital is deposited, the protocol’s Autonomous Trading Engine (ATE) begins the process of yield optimization.
-The ATE is a sophisticated, off-chain system powered by the protocol’s network of Oracle Nodes.
-It is responsible for dynamically allocating the vault’s capital across a diverse set of integrated DeFi protocols and market-neutral strategies to optimize for the highest possible risk-adjusted yield.
+The Autonomous Trading Engine (ATE) is the conceptual umbrella for Noderr’s on-chain execution layer, implemented by the ExecutionRouter, StrategyRegistry, and Base-Rate Governor contracts and coordinated by the protocol’s network of Oracle Nodes.
+It is responsible for dynamically allocating the vault’s capital across a diverse set of integrated DeFi protocols and market-neutral strategies to pursue a competitive risk-adjusted yield.
+Across the protocol’s integrations, deposits target a blended vault yield of approximately 10%, which node operators can stack toward the combined 8–28% target by staking $NODR and running a node.

 The Role of the Decentralized Node Network